s3ql/s3ql/rst/mkfs.rst

 Unless you have specified the `--plain` option, `mkfs.s3ql` will ask you to enter an encryption password.
-This password will *not* be read from an authentication file specified with the :cmdopt:`--authfile` option to prevent accidental creation of an encrypted bucket.
+This password will *not* be read from an authentication file specified with the :cmdopt:`--authfile` option to prevent accidental creation of an encrypted file system.